aamirafridi/jQuery.Marquee/README.md

  - **pause**: To pause the marquee at any time.
  - **resume**: To resume the marquee after being paused previously.
  - **toggle**: To toggle between pause and resume methods.
  - **destroy**: To remove marquee plugin from your element.
 This method is useful if you are loading/changing the data using Ajax or just another string.
 You can combine this with ```finished``` event so you can let marquee to show some data and soon it finishes showing, you can destroy it, change the html and than apply the plugin again.
-See the demo page for details (links provided below).
+See the demo page for details (links provided above).

 Usage:
 ----